kc-ml2/recruit/README_en.md

   * Can work for least 3 months at ML2.
   * Experience in academic research.
   * Experience in implementing machine learning models.
-## Especially interested in if you have an expertise in any of
-* graph theory
-* hardware design
-* design automation and computer-aided design
-* compiler design
-* system programming
-* theoretical computer science
-* computer and network security

 ## Perks
 * High-end laptop or desktop of personal choice
 * Financial support for educational activities including conference, classes, meetups.